Temporomandibular Disorders Education for Awareness and Management (TEAM)

 Mridul Chakarvarty, DDS

-Emily Kahnert, PT, DPT, PhD, CCTT is a Physical Therapist and clinician scientist in the Temporomandibular Disorders (TMD), Orofacial Pain and Dental Sleep Medicine Clinic at the University of Minnesota School of Dentistry and UMN Physical Therapy Program.
-Her 21 years of clinical practice have been exclusively focused on treating TMD and Orofacial pain in interdisciplinary settings.
-She earned her Certified Cervical and Temporomandibular Therapist designation through the Physical Therapy Board of Craniofacial and Cervical Therapeutics in 2019 and is part of the TMD PT Clinical Practice Guideline development group.
-Her PhD work examined telerehabilitation effectiveness for individuals with TMD, and she is active in teaching and ongoing clinical research examining rehabilitation for patients with orofacial pain.
+Emily Kahnert, PT, DPT, PhD, CCTT, is a physical therapist and clinician scientist in the Temporomandibular Disorders (TMD), Orofacial Pain and Dental Sleep Medicine Clinic at the University of Minnesota (UMN) School of Dentistry and adjunct faculty in the UMN Division of Physical Therapy.
+Her 20 years of clinical practice have been exclusively focused on treating TMD and orofacial pain in interdisciplinary settings and her research interests include classification of orofacial pain, telerehabilitation and TMJ biomechanics.

 Isabel Moreno Hay, DDS, PhD